davidcoffey/Diamonds/README.md

-# Diamonds v0.1.6
+# Diamonds v0.2.0
-This R package is designed to make extracting, manipulating, and visualizing data from the Diamonds database easier.
+This R package provides an interface for extracting, filtering, and visualizing data in the Diamonds and Caisis clinical databases.

 ### Installation instructions for MacOS